WHY TO LOVE THIS PLACE

 Along the southeast border of the Reserve, the Colville River Delta is the largest and most productive river delta in northern Alaska.
-An Aquatic Resource of National Importance, the Colville River Special Area encompasses 2.44 million acres and incorporates two miles on either side of the Colville and two of its major tributaries — the Kikiakrorak and Kogosukruk Rivers.
-The cliffs along the Colville River provide critical nesting sites and adjacent hunting areas for peregrine falcons, gyrfalcons, golden eagles and rough-legged hawks.
+An Aquatic Resource of National Importance, the Colville River Special Area encompasses 2.44 million acres and incorporates two miles on either side of the Colville and two of its major tributaries — the Kikiakrorak and Kogosukruk rivers.
+The Colville River flows for 391 miles through the Colville River Special Area, the entirety of which lies north of Alaska’s Brooks Range.

-The name "peregrine" means wanderer, and peregrine falcons that breed in the Colville River area may fly to South America for the winter, travelling 15,500 miles in a single year.
+The name "peregrine" means wanderer, and peregrine falcons that breed in the Colville River area may fly to South America for the winter, traveling 15,500 miles in a single year.

 Wolf densities along the Colville River corridor are also higher than anywhere along Alaska’s northern coastal plain.

 Rough-legged hawks (named for their feathered legs) to many states, and their nests have been known to contain caribou bones as well as sticks.